xenophonlabs/crvUSDrisk/writeup_answers1.md

 ## Price Path Generation
 <p>
-1. A polished description of the current price generation approach we are taking of correlated GBMs, ~2 or so paragraphs, and a pretty visualization.
-This should indicate that we are fitting the necessary parameters using historical data.

 We are currently modeling cryptoasset prices as path-dependent stochastic processes.
 This is a well established methodology in fincial analysis.
 In particular we model two main types of stochastic processes.
 </p>